ashishjain0338/docs/README.md

 ### Flow-2: Yaml Split
 The SDK iterates over each YAML file in the "converted-yamls" directory.
 If a YAML file contains multiple Kubernetes Resource Manifests (KRM), separated by "---", the SDK splits the YAML file accordingly to isolate each individual KRM resource.
 This ensures that each KRM resource is processed independently.

+### Runtime-Object and Unstruct-Object
+The SDK currently employs the "runtime-object method" to handle Kubernetes resources whose structure is recognized by Kubernetes by default.
+Examples of such resources include Deployment, Service, and ConfigMap.
+Conversely, resources that are not inherently known to Kubernetes and require explicit installation or definition, such as Third-Party Custom Resource Definitions (CRDs) like NetworkAttachmentDefinition or PrometheusRule, are processed using the "unstructured-object" method.